 We believe that people from all walks of life are needed to build strong communities, and we look for partnerships with not only youth but also teachers, educational administrators, non-profit organizations, colleges and universities, private companies, foundations, and others.

 Our goal is to build a strong and supportive network of individuals who will provide youth with positive and inclusive messages so they can move beyond the social challenges they face to succeed in an educational environment.

-5. Provide teachers and educational administrators with resources and tools to incorporate diversity-related topics, issues and lessons into school curriculum.
+5. Provide teachers and educational administrators with resources and tools to incorporate diversity- and inclusion-related topics, issues and lessons into school curriculum.